GotoRyusuke/ecc-bimodal-alignment/README.md

 3. **Extract slices**

-   If the transcript has been diarised, then you may extract the recording slices of each speaker with the help of [`gen_speech_timestamp`](utils.py#L8).
+   If the transcript has been organised in sequential order, then you may extract the recording slices of each speaker with the help of [`gen_speech_timestamp`](utils.py#L8).
 The output would be a pandas df like:

 | node | speaker id | text | start_sec | end_sec |
 |-----------|-----------|-----------|-----------|-----------|